Topics

 OharaI understand, they're all so realistic.
 I'm also drawn to the relationship between Suzu and Rin-san, but what was the inspiration behind the creation of the character Rin-san?

 KonoOne reason was that I wanted to express another "corner of the world" by creating a world for Suzu with friends of the same generation, different from her family.
-Also, there was actually a red-light district in Kure at the time, so I couldn't ignore the people who were living in such harsh circumstances.
+Also, there was actually a red-light district in Kure at the time, so I couldn't pretend that people in those harsh circumstances didn't exist.

 OharaThank you.
 It's based on historical fact, so it's realistic.